 Shirley E. Arnold, Director of the Academic Enrichment Center (2004) B.A., Centenary College of Louisiana; M.A., University of Phoenix

-Judy W. Jones, Administrative Assistant to the Vice President for Academic Affairs (1997) Susan R. Kuehn, Director of the Office for Students with Special Needs and Disabilities and Instructor in Reading (1995) B.A., Clarke College; M.A., Northeastern Illinois University
+Susan R. Kuehn, Director of the Office for Students with Special Needs and Disabilities and Instructor in Reading (1995) B.A., Clarke College; M.A., Northeastern Illinois University